MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 </PointOfSale>
 ```

-If status is *yes*, Bing will not eliminate any points of sale from consideration that do not explicitly match all criterion, but preference is given to the POS that matches the most criterion.
+If status is *yes*, Bing will not eliminate any Landing pages from consideration that do not explicitly match all criterion, but preference is given to the POS that matches the most criterion.
 In the following example, Bing explicitly matches the user to the POS if the user's country is France.
 If the user's country is not France, the POS will still be considered until a better match is found.
 If a better match is not found, Bing will use the POS.

 ```